knilios/ku-maid-cafe/menu.md

 Beverage Name|Description|Image|Price
 ---|---|---|---
 Chocolate Cocoa | A warm and comforting beverage made from cocoa powder, milk, and sugar.
 It can be topped with whipped cream or marshmallows. |![image5](images/ChocolateCocao.JPG)|฿30

-> A table of beverages.
-Each team member adds one beverage (one row) to the table.
-> Result should be in alphabetical order by beverage name.